-The boom in garden offices can create tax holidays and headaches when homeowners choose to sell, says our expert Natasha Heron.
+The boom in garden offices can create tax holidays and headaches when homeowners choose to sell.

 The Covid pandemic has seen a boom in garden offices as office staff and business owners quickly made the transition from a daily commute to working from home.
 And with a combination of both home and office working likely to be adopted on a more permanent basis, the garden office will look even more attractive.

 The garden office can also come with an unexpected Stamp Duty Land Tax holiday or a Capital Gains headache when a homeowner decides to sell, which estate agents often overlook.

 Sellers, buyers and their estate agents often fail to realise that a garden office if it meets certain criteria can lead to quite substantial savings for stamp duty land tax under what is called multiple dwellings relief.

 Multiple dwellings relief will usually see stamp duty land tax charged not on the total sale price of a home but on the sale price divided by the number of properties acquired regardless of their size or value, and that can represent a significant saving.

 The relief does, however, come with strict qualifying criteria, with a garden office needing to be independent from the main house and with its own cooking facilities and bathroom.
 Independent does not necessarily mean detached, but attached garden offices, or granny annexes, will need a separate entrance.